SheetJS/js-adler32/README.md

 2023497376
 ```

-The included `adler32.njs` script can process files or stdin:
+The included `adler32.njs` script can process files or standard input:

 ```bash
 $ echo "this is a test" > t.txt